cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/messagebroker.md

 >**Note:** You cannot use mTLS or IAM authentication methods if you disable TLS

 #### Using Custom Certificate Authority
-If your external Kafka cluster is configured with a TLS certificate that is signed with a public Certificate Authority (CA) then no further steps are required.
+If your external Kafka cluster is configured with a TLS certificate that is signed with a public Certificate Authority (CA) then no further steps are required as the truststore that is included in the Java distribution will be used.

 However, if you need to provide a custom CA certificate, you can do so by providing a `caCert` configuration in the connection settings.